The open past in an indeterministic physics: Can the past be open?

 Finally, the fact that the information recorded in the universe about the causal connection goes farther away in the past than in the future is not the only asymmetry between the past and the future in an indeterministic world.
-In fact, while future events eventually become determinate (the associated propensities for an event to happen will either become 0 or 1, so every statement will become decidable), the information erased from the past is forever lost, and past statements will forever remain undecidable (which here means fundamentally indeterminate) as already hinted at by J. Butterfield: ``Dummett’s idea tends to condemn the past to a more endemic unreality [i.e. fundamental indeterminacy (see discussion above)] than the future.
-For, on the one hand, singular observational statements about the future seem effectively decidable – we naturally envisage making an expedition to the place and time in question, with instruments, if need be, in hand.
+In fact, while future events eventually become determinate (the associated propensities for an event to happen will either become 0 or 1, so every statement will become decidable for a certain time), the information erased from the past is forever lost, and past statements will forever remain undecidable (which here means fundamentally indeterminate).
+This wass already hinted at by J. Butterfield: ``Dummett’s idea tends to condemn the past to a more endemic unreality [i.e. fundamental indeterminacy (see discussion above)] than the future.
+For, on the one hand, singular observational statements about the future seem effectively decidable --we naturally envisage making an expedition to the place and time in question, with instruments, if need be, in hand.
 On the other hand, for analogous statements about the past, there is no such procedure'' \cite{butterfield}.
+In this sense, the openness of the past becomes wider and wider as time passes.

 To conclude, we would like to clarify that the toy model here presented has no claim of being any close to the real mechanism (if any exists) that erases the past as time passes.
 It is intended as the simplest conceptual way to formalize the idea that the past can be (again) open in an indeterministic world, while maintaining the desired asymmetry between past and future.
 We hope in this way to stimulate further debate on the topic of indeterminism and its implications on our way of understanding past, present and future in indeterministic theory, possibly within quantum mechanics as well.